conconga/misalignment-lever_arm/README.md

 ## Misalignment

+The picture shows corrective euler angles around +/- 1[deg] for all algorithms.
 For the Sassari setup, I do not expect any change in the displacement and alignment of the sensors along the acquisitions.
 I actually expect a fast convergence and a good accuracy at the estimation using the Q-method.
 It is weird though, that the algorithm changes its rate close to and after 90[s], suggesting some relative movement among the sensors.
 Was there any loose component in the setup?

 ![Misalignment between sensors XS2 and SH1.](assets/xs2-sh1.svg)